Marketing Assessment & Strategy Report

 7. Launch quarterly CMO roundtables

-Unlike a webinar (one-to-many presentation), a roundtable is a small-group conversation: 8-12 invited CMOs, a focused question tied to a messaging pillar, 60-75 minutes of facilitated discussion.
+A roundtable is a small-group conversation — not a webinar.
+8–12 invited CMOs, a focused question tied to a messaging pillar, 60–75 minutes of facilitated discussion.
 No pitch, no slides.
 MMGY hosts and participates as equals.
-This positions MMGY as the convener, creates direct relationships with prospects in a non-sales context, generates insights that fuel content, and carries exclusivity that builds brand equity.
-Quarterly cadence, follow up with a summary piece and personal note.

 Channel Strategy Summary